 Making That List and Checking It Twice

 Perhaps you are wondering precisely who should be on the list of people for whom you will be purchasing gifts this year.
 To be sure, there are those who have created the roster for you, including all the proper people who should receive a tangible expression of affection.
 This Christmas, however, you may consider placing at the top of your list those atypical folks—people whom you have never gifted before.
 Ask, who delighted you this year with a kind word or a hug of encouragement?
 Who demonstrated warmth and humanity in a way you will always remember?
 Your gift for them need not be opulent.
 Indeed, a small, one-of-a-kind present will be something they never forget.
-Since this is shaping up to be a marvelous Christmas season, invest yourself completely in choosing gifts that are only fitting for that one individual who receives them.
+Since this is shaping up to be a marvellous Christmas season, invest yourself completely in choosing gifts that are only fitting for that one individual who receives them.

 Observing the Traditions